delucis/make-glyphs/README.md

 # make-glyphs

-> Build tool for working with `.glyphs` font files
+> Tools for working with `.glyphs` font files

 Load, validate, manipulate, and write font files for [Glyphs](http://glyphsapp.com/) using Javascript.

+## ⚠️ Work in Progress ⚠️

+The API described below is functional but may change.
+Testing and contributions are welcome.
+Planned features include merging multiple files, subsetting glyphs, and mapping glyphs to new unicode positions.

 ## Install